Quality of Life in Out-of-Home Care

 Composition of Home

-Inform the CSW of every adult who is living, visiting, or transitioning in or out of the home.
+Inform the CSW of every adult who is living, regularly visiting, or moving in or out of the home.
 Compliance with the prohibition against Registered Sex Offenders (RSO) contact with DCFS children.

 Administration of Emergency Medical Assistance and Injections